MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 `git version 2.23.0`

-## Step 4: VSC Integrated Terminal
+## Step 4: Visual Studio Code Integrated Terminal

 Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using when sending our code to GitHub.